 The NHS area wide Occupational Health Service is available to organisations and companies throughout the Dumfries and Galloway Region (via contractual agreement).

-The department has over 20 years experience as a specialist provider and was the first NHS Occupational Health Service in the UK to achieve the quality award ISO EN9002.
+The department has years of experience as a specialist provider and was the first NHS Occupational Health Service in the UK to achieve the quality award ISO EN9002.
 We provide guidance, information and national benchmarking opportunities for many other Occupational Health Service providers throughout the United Kingdom.

 We actively encourage user/client feedback and value the comments of managers and staff in continually improving the quality of all our services.

-The Department itself is situated on the Nithbank site the separate building on the left passed the main Nithbank reception, in Dumfries.
+The Department itself is situated on the Mountainhall Treatment Centre site near the Dumfries Dental Centre (or beside the ‘old’ Accident and Emergency Entrance), in Dumfries.

 The department has disabled facilities and parking/access.